-Alimony Lawyer Rockville, MD
+Rockville Alimony Lawyer

 Alimony, or spousal support, is often a hot button in divorce cases.
 Unless you have a prenuptial agreement that stipulates whether alimony will be paid and under what conditions, determining whether one spouse should receive alimony and for how long can drag out the process even longer.

 If there’s a significant income gap between the divorcing spouses, or if one of them didn’t work during the marriage, staying home to manage the household and raise children, then Maryland courts may determine that the higher-earning spouse pay alimony, either durational, such as giving them a chance to finish a degree to vocational training, or longer, if the marriage was longer.
 These issues can quickly get heated and complex.
-An experienced Rockville, MD, alimony lawyer can help you, whether you’re the paying spouse or the recipient.
+Our experienced Rockville, MD, alimony lawyer can help you, whether you’re the paying spouse or the recipient.
 Contact Fait & DiLima, LLP for help fighting for your interests so you can face the future, post-divorce, with confidence and the means to make a better life.

 Why Do I Need A Rockville Alimony Lawyer?